NCT03474029

 Age GroupsChild (0-17), Adult (18-64), Older Adult (65+)

 • Recent M. tuberculosis infection, defined as converting from a documented negative to positive TST or IGRA within 2 years prior to enrollment.
 Persons without known close contact to someone with active pulmonary TB who have a conversion by IGRA may require additional evaluation to rule out a false conversion.
+Additional guidance and definitions of conversion are in the MOOP.

-• HIV co-infection (with CD4+ T-lymphocyte count \> 100 cells/mm3).
+• HIV co-infection (with CD4+ T-lymphocyte count \> 100 cells/mm3)

 • ≥ 2 cm2 of pulmonary parenchymal fibrosis on chest X-ray and no prior history of treatment for TB or LTBI.